Projects & Programs

 Rana Village at 29th & Pleasant

-We are watching plans for a new development at 29th and Pleasant along the Greenway.
-The most recent design has a significant amount of shadowing.
-We are hoping the new design will allow for much more solar access to the trail.
+We provided feedback on plans for a new development at 29th and Pleasant along the Greenway.
+Early designs had a significant amount of shadowing on the Greenway.
+We are pleased to report that the final design, which we supported, provides much more solar access to the trail.

-We have asked Public Works to put the Greenway on the schedule for a full mill and overlay re-paving.
+We asked Minneapolis Public Works to put the Greenway on the schedule for a full mill and overlay re-paving.
 We asked for and received a resolution from the Bicycle Advisory Committee Engineering sub-committee to recommend that the repaving be included in the capital improvements budget for the City of Minneapolis.
+And we testified at two hearings to get the repaving added to the budget.
+We are pleased to report that the repaving has been added to the 5-year budget.
+In the meantime, we consulted with Public Works on their project to fill in all the cracks in the trail and re-stripe/paint the Greenway.

 29th Avenue Closure at the Greenway